jimatienza/CRUD-Laravel/README.md

 9.Then go now to c:\Windows\System32\drivers\etc open host and include this

       127.0.0.1         localhost

       127.0.0.1         urlyouwant.com

 10.Save and restart xampp

-11. Now open a browser and go to the url you created.
+11.Now open a browser and go to the url you created.
 And its done

 Author Jimwell Atienza